List of Israeli football champions: Palestine League (1931–1947)

 Hapoel Tel Aviv (light shirts) took on the American Soccer League's all-star team at Ebbets Field, New York in 1947.

 The inaugural Palestine League title was won by British Police, who finished the season unbeaten and also won the People's Cup to complete the country's first double.
-Except for Jerusalem-based British Police's initial victory, only clubs from Tel Aviv won the title during the Mandate period; Hapoel and Maccabi Tel Aviv won five and four championships respectively.
-Because of violent conflicts involving the Yishuv, the competition's scheduling was inconsistent and in some seasons no national championship was held or league competitions were abandoned.
+Except for the Jerusalem-based British Police's initial victory, only clubs from Tel Aviv won the title during the Mandate period; Hapoel and Maccabi Tel Aviv won five and four championships, respectively.
+Because of violent conflicts involving the Yishuv, the competition's scheduling was inconsistent, and in some seasons no national championship was held, or league competitions were abandoned.

-Full league standings and top scorer details not known at this time.
+Full league standings and top scorer details are not known at this time.